 Cancer and cancer treatments can lower your platelet counts.
 When your platelet counts are low, you’re at risk for bleeding.
 If your doctor has told you that you have a low platelet count, it’s very important to try to avoid getting hurt.

 We have listed some general ways you can prevent bleeding.
-It’s also important to talk with your doctor or nurse about your lifestyle.
+It’s also important to talk with your healthcare provider about your lifestyle.
 They may suggest other things you can do to prevent bleeding while your platelet count is low.

 - Don’t use sharp objects, such as straightedge razors, scissors, and nail clippers.
 You can use an electric razor.